artsakenos/UltraDictionary/README.md

 to perform some callback call when a key is set, useful for implementing Cloud Messaging style applications.
 Php + Mysqli is supported.
+The structure is super simple, intended for simple cloud test settings.

 ## Installation
 Download and copy the files e.g., in `http://drupatest.dev/aa_ud/*` or